 You can see a tiny bit of the beautiful black granite bench in this picture too.

 Continuing the tile from your shower walls to your bench is a great option, and fairly affordable if you have an affordable main tile (like our subway tiles).
-We had a little more wiggle room in our budget, and we wanted a higher-end look, so we decided to go for a full slab instead.
-A solid surface, like granite or quartz, can also means less work when cleaning – always a plus.
+Whether you want a full bench or a floating shower bench, this can be a great option.
+We had a little more wiggle room in our budget, and we wanted a higher-end look, so we decided to go for a full slab instead of tile.
+A solid surface, like granite or quartz, can also mean less work when cleaning than tile – always a plus.

-If I was doing a tiled shower bench, I’d do one just like this simple tiled corner bench from My Life from Home!
+If you were doing a tiled shower bench, you could do one just like this corner floating shower bench from My Life from Home!